Anticorruption compliance and investigations in Argentina

 August 2016 | EXPERT BRIEFING | FRAUD & CORRUPTION

 Recent developments show an embryonic enhancement of the fight against corruption in Argentina.
 Companies should follow these developments closely and adjust their compliance programmes and internal investigations protocols accordingly.

-This statistics show that there is a high perception of corruption in Argentina.
-This environment creates challenges for international companies doing business in Argentina from an anticorruption compliance point of view, since bribery in Argentina could trigger breaches of local and foreign regulations (e.g., US FCPA, UK Bribery Act, Brazil Clean Companies Act).
+This index shows a high perception of corruption in Argentina that creates challenges for international companies, since bribery in Argentina could trigger breaches of local and foreign regulations (e.g., US FCPA, UK Bribery Act, Brazil Clean Companies Act).

 Fortunately, with the proper knowledge and preparation, these risks can be adequately addressed to minimise potential contingencies and operate according to international standards.

 Mauricio Macri took office as president of Argentina on 10 December 2015.
 He was the opposition candidate and is now leading the country after more than 12 years in which Nestor Kirchner and Cristina Kirchner were the heads of state.

 Among other decisions, Macri appointed former Congresswoman Laura Alonso as head of the Anticorruption Office.
 This agency is in charge of overseeing the application of public ethics regulations to public officials in the federal government and in recent years it was increasingly involved in anticorruption investigations.

 Alonso announced that the agency will seek amendments to current anticorruption legislation (in fact, the agency already presented bills to Congress) and will improve its resources to be in a better position to investigate.
 President Macri publicly stated that the Anti-Corruption Office and all other government agencies, as well as the courts, should actively fight corruption irrespective of who is involved.